-- If somebody responds, respond to them promptly (within 24 hours).
+- If somebody responds, respond to them promptly (within twenty-four hours).

 - You can schedule the informational interview to be in phone or in person, or you can also ask questions via email.

 Once you have your contact secured, you can conduct an informational interview.
-If you are emailing questions to a new contact, it is as simple as writing a professional email with 3-5 questions included.
+If you are emailing questions to a new contact, it is as simple as writing a professional email with three to five questions included.
 The individual’s response will likely lead to more questions and keep the conversation moving forward.

 If you are speaking on the phone or meeting someone in person for an informational interview, keep the following tips in mind:

 - For phone calls: Pay attention to time zones.
 If you are connecting with somebody elsewhere in the U.S. or the world, make sure that you both understand what time zone you are referring to in your agreed upon time.

 - Always show up or call the person on time.
 This is a person who is taking time out of their busy schedule to help you, so it is vital to show that you respect their time.
 You also never know when this individual might be involved in a hiring process, so everything you do goes into making a good impression.

 - If the person calls you, be ready, and answer your phone by saying “Hello, this is [My Name].”

 - Confirm the amount of time you have for the call/meeting before starting the conversation, emphasizing that you want to respect their time.